-One of the most difficult things to experience as a homeowner or renter, is damages caused by fires, whether is wild fires or accidental fire inside the home.
+One of the most difficult things to experience as a homeowner or renter is damages caused by fires, whether is wildfires or accidental fire inside the home.
 Besides fires, homes can be damaged by extreme weather like high winds or heavy rain, these natural disasters and extreme weather conditions can’t always be anticipated.

-When it comes to fires, California residents are no stranger to wildfires and understand the severe impact it can have on our homes and health.
-Although the Golden State is filled with beautiful sunshine and breathtaking views of nature, the climate and windy conditions in California make it more susceptible for wildfires.
+When it comes to fires, California residents are no stranger to wildfires and understand the severe impact they can have on our homes and health.
+Although the Golden State is filled with beautiful sunshine and breathtaking views of nature, the climate and windy conditions in California make it more susceptible to wildfires.
 Additionally, house fires are also common accidents that lead to unexpected damages in your home.

 Protect your home and family and learn of ways you can prevent a fire from starting or spreading into your home.
 If you are unsure of what steps to take, here are some fire prevention tips you can take to prevent a house fire.

 Be sure to have smoke detectors installed throughout your home.
 Homeowners should have a smoke detector in every room and hallway of their home.
 Smoke detectors should be tested every month and if it appears to not work properly, simply replace the batteries.
 When the detectors make little chirping noises every few minutes, that usually means it needs new batteries.
 These easy and quick maintenance steps could easily help save lives in case of an emergency.